run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-troubleshooting.md

 ## Symptom: Projects are not syncing

-Create a Project on the Admin UI, then run: `runai list projects`.
+Create a Project on the Run:AI user interface, then run: `runai list projects`.
 The new Project does __not__ appear.

  __Typical root cause:__ The Run:AI _agent_ is not syncing properly.
 This may be due to: